NicoPANW/t-airs/README.md

 ## ✨ Capabilities of the App

-* **☁️ Multi-Cloud Ready:** Deploy seamlessly to AWS (using Amazon Bedrock) or GCP (using Vertex AI) with a single variable change.
+* **☁️ Multi-Cloud Ready:** Deploy seamlessly to AWS or GCP with a single variable change.
 * **🧱 Automated Firewalls:** Dynamically builds strict network security groups/firewall rules to allow inbound access to the web UI and SSH, while securely permitting Prisma AIRS IP addresses for synchronous model scanning.
+* **☁️ SAAS models:** GCP deployement come with Gemini (via Vertex AI) and AWS with llama (via Bedrock)
+* **🏠 Local models:** even though not recommended since far slower than GCP/AWS SAAS models, there is an option to deploy local models
 * **🛡️ Prisma AIRS Integration:** Deep, native integration with Palo Alto Networks Prisma AIRS for synchronous Ingress (User Prompt) and Egress (LLM Response) security scanning.
 * **🎭 Dynamic Personas:** Instantly switch the AI's system prompt (e.g., Banking, Travel, E-Shop) and edit the constraints live from the UI to test different attack vectors.
 * **🔎 Visual Metadata Trace:** A built-in inspector panel shows you the exact raw JSON decision logic from Prisma AIRS on every single interaction.
-* **🏠 Local models:** even though not recommended since far slower than GCP/AWS SAAS models, there is an option to deploy local models

 ---